Rami Makhlouf: Prosecution proceedings

-Public return and allegations
+Regime collapse and leadership of an insurrection from abroad

 During the Syrian opposition offensives in the early days of December 2024, Makhlouf resurfaced after a year-long absence, accusing extremist groups of threatening civilians, claiming that these groups would not only kill people but also violate women and seize wealth if they reached their targets.
-Following the fall of Damascus and dissolution of the Syrian government, Makhlouf's whereabouts are unknown.
+During the fall of Damascus and dissolution of the Syrian government, Makhlouf fled Damascus on December 8, 2024.

 In March 2025, in his first public statement on social media since the Assad regime’s fall, Rami Makhlouf condemned his cousin, Bashar al-Assad, saying: “Haven’t you, Mr. Fleeing President, already destroyed the country, divided it, ruined its army and economy, starved its people, and fled with money that, if distributed, would have ensured no one went hungry or poor?”

 In April 2025, Makhlouf announced the formation of an armed militia called the "Elite forces", claiming that it aims to defend the Syrian coastal region against internal and external threats, promote social and economic revitalization within the coastal areas, establish a new political and security order in the region based on "justice, brotherhood, and tolerance", and cooperate with international actors to guarantee protection and oversight of the region.

+By late 2025, investigative reporting by Reuters revealed that Makhlouf had relocated to Moscow, living under tight security on a private floor of a luxury hotel while directing renewed political and military activities from abroad.
+Operating through business agents in Russia, Lebanon, and the UAE, he financed fighters, equipment, and the reactivation of dormant command centers built by the former Syrian security apparatus.
+Working alongside ex–military intelligence chief Kamal Hassan, he sought control of fourteen underground coastal command rooms and associated weapons caches, with internal documents attributing tens of thousands of fighters to their networks, though these claims remained unverified.
+Despite these ambitions, Russia provided no formal backing, and Makhlouf's efforts faced skepticism among local Alawite communities as well as uncertainty over the sustainability of his funding and influence.
+In late December 2025, Makhlouf criticized Sheikh Ghazal Ghazal and other Alawite clerics for advocating federalism and protests, warning that such demands endangered the Alawite community and urging reliance on Russia rather than decentralization.

 Personal life

 Makhlouf is married to Razan Othman.
 They have two sons, Mohammad and Ali Makhlouf.

+Makhlouf's brother Ehab was shot on December 8, 2024, as he tried to flee Damascus in a Maserati, carrying millions of dollars in cash.